Architecture

 Shared Package

-Types, Zod schemas, and the Transport interface definition live in @dorkos/shared.
-Both the client and server import from this package to stay in sync.
+Types, Zod schemas, the Transport interface, and the AgentRuntime interface all live in @dorkos/shared.
+Both client and server import from this package to stay in sync.

 Session Storage

 All session data lives in SDK transcript files on disk at ~/.claude/projects/{project-slug}/.
-DorkOS does not maintain its own database.
-The TranscriptReader service scans these JSONL files to build session lists, extract metadata, and replay message history.
+DorkOS does not maintain a separate session database.
+The TranscriptReader scans JSONL files to build session lists, extract metadata, and replay message history.